OpenBankingUK/read-write-api-docs-pub/docs/v4.0/resources-and-data-models/pisp/international-standing-orders.md

 An international-standing-orders can only be created if its corresponding international-standing-order-consent resource has the Status of "AUTH".

-The international-standing-orders resource that is created successfully must have one of the following initial StatusCodes:
+The international-standing-orders resource that is created successfully must have one of the following initial status codes:

 | Status |
 | --- |